 While I’ve long admired the Old Swan Brewery, sitting proudly on the banks of the Swan River, I’d never stopped for a closer look.
 Not once had I visited the now-closed brewery for a bite to eat, or the popular Italian, Zafferano.
 The historic building sits on its own isolated island, cut off by water and traffic, you need to make an extra effort to stop by.

-The Old Swan Brewery was purchased by Andrew “Twiggy” Forrest’s private company Tattarang in 2019.
+The Old Swan Brewery has been purchased by Andrew “Twiggy” Forrest’s private company Tattarang in 2019.
 Late last year, he opened Cooee, a restaurant with a distinctly West Australian feel.
 I seized the opportunity to check out the iconic Perth spot.
 The dining room has its roots firmly planted in WA with an earthy palate.
 Cane furniture oozes a chic, though relaxed, resort feel.
 Each table enjoys spectacular views across the river to the Narrows Bridge and Perth city beyond.

 Lunch at Cooee